Lapin0t/grothendieck-cern/README.md

 current scientific practice and about a more detailed critique of that practice.

-Instead I spoke in fairly concrete terms about my personal experience---about what was passed on to me directly by others---for half an hour.
+Instead I spoke in fairly concrete terms about my personal experience—about what was passed on to me directly by others—for half an hour.
 That's probably enough; perhaps it would be preferable for other points to be dealt with in a little more depth during a general discussion.